 No, if you have a Medicare Advantage plan, you'll still pay for a portion of your medical costs.
 This includes out-of-pocket spending toward the plan's deductible, as well as copays for medical services.

 Methodology and sources

-Medicare Advantage cost data was sourced from the Centers for Medicare & Medicaid Services (CMS) public use files.
+Medicare Advantage costs are based on 2022 public use files sourced from the Centers for Medicare & Medicaid Services (CMS).
 Average costs are based on plans that include prescription drug coverage.
-Our analysis excludes employer-sponsored plans, Special Needs Plans, PACE plans, sanctioned plans and Health Care Prepayment Plans (HCPPs).
+Our analysis excludes employer-sponsored plans, special needs plans, PACE plans, sanctioned plans and health care prepayment plans (HCPPs).